2xAA/DefragJS/README.md

 DefragJS
 ========

-A vapourware defragger for JavaScript.
+A Vaporware defragger for JavaScript.

 Usage
 -----